WISPO-POP/PowerPlots.jl/docs/src/examples/advanced examples.md

 )
 ```

-PowerPlot.jl using Vegalite.jl to construct the figures.
+PowerPlots.jl using Vegalite.jl to construct the figures.
 As an example of the structure of a VegaLite plot, here is julia syntax to create a plot with the [VegaLite](https://github.com/queryverse/VegaLite.jl) package:
 ```julia
 using VegaLite, VegaDatasets